 Our Inclusion Manager is: Mr Bullock.

-For our SEND Information Report and policy, please click here to be redirected to our policy library.
+For our SEND Information Report and SEND policy, please click on the links below:

-The school operates a creative topic-based curriculum, which is carefully planned by teachers to be as engaging as possible for the children.
+The school operates a subject based curriculum, which is carefully planned by teachers to be as engaging as possible for the children.
 All of the topics planned meet the objectives of the National Curriculum.

 Teachers are encouraged to make lessons as interactive as possible, whilst encouraging children to become independent and resilient learners.
 The school places the school values at the heart of all that it does, promoting Peace, Respect, Love, Honesty, Friendship and Endurance.
 The school prides itself on offering the children a wide range of stimulating experiences, including trips, visitors, workshops and so on.